Thoughts on VR Design

 A 3D World

-In order to think about VR Design, you have to rethink Software Design.
-“Flat” design such as the one we have today in our software is different from Volumetric or 3D Design.
+I believe that in order to think about VR Design, we have to reboot Software Design.
+“Flat” Software design such as the one we have today in our software is different from Volumetric or 3D Design.
 Flat Design is inspired by Graphic and Industrial Design.
 VR/AR design is more of a fusion between Architecture, Sculpture and Animation.
 Volumetric software comes with different principles and constraints than flat software, and it should be thought of and implemented differently.

 There are multiple limitations in 2D interfaces that we’ll surpass by using Volumetric interfaces: